Table of Contents

 Banking as a service is a concept under Open Banking.

-Open banking is just limited to sharing of customer data.
+Open banking is limited to the sharing of customer data.
 On the other hand, BaaS allows non-banks to embed financial services in their own product offering.
 It focuses on giving the customer access to core banking services.

 Open banking is a much broader term.
 It allows third parties to access customer financial data through banks.

 What is White Label Banking?